Last updated: 5 September, 2016.

 The Galaxy range has long had some of the best smartphone cameras, and the S7 is no exception.
 It’s fantastic for food, macro and low light shots, in a way that most phone cameras aren’t.
 Outdoor photos are very good as well, especially given the S7 has a wider-angle lens than most.

 There’s great colour saturation and white balance in almost any conditions.
-Despite having “just” a 12MP sensor, the camera has a f1.7 lens and larger pixels than usual, and it’s rare to find any conditions that the phone can’t handle.
+Despite having “just” a 12MP sensor, the camera has a f1.7 lens and larger pixels than usual, so it’s rare to find conditions it can’t handle.

 Battery and Charging

-One of the criticisms of the previous Galaxy smartphone model was unimpressive battery life, and the company paid attention.
-The 3000mAh battery in the S7 is nearly 20% larger than the S6, which means longer life and less anxiety about finding a power socket during long layovers.
+One of the criticisms of the previous models was unimpressive battery life, and the company paid attention.
+The 3000mAh battery in the S7 is nearly 20% larger than the S6.
+That means longer life and less anxiety about finding a power socket during long layovers.

 Display, Size and Other Features